 Lynda Krisowaty, MHS, has over nine years of experience across a range of public health programs and topics with an emphasis on program development, evidence-based practice, implementation science, and curricula/training development and implementation.
 Ms. Krisowaty currently serves as the Senior Program Manager for Evidence-Based Practice and leads AMCHP’s Evidence & Implementation Team.
-In this role, she manages activities which enhance the MCH workforce’s capacity to identify/develop, implement, improve, and sustain evidence-based/-informed practices as well as apply evidence-based decision making tools and processes.
+In this role, she manages activities that enhance the MCH workforce’s capacity to identify/develop, implement, improve, and sustain evidence-based/-informed practices as well as apply evidence-based decision-making tools and processes.
 Prior to her current position at AMCHP, Ms. Krisowaty worked at several international NGOs and domestic nonprofits supporting a variety of public health initiatives including cultural orientation and community interpretation programs for newly arrived refugees as well as developing a scripted parenting curriculum for nontraditional caregivers.
 In addition, Ms. Krisowaty has over six years of experience teaching, training, and facilitating from her time as a middle school special education teacher, as an ESL instructor, and as a public health education coordinator at a health center in Uganda.
 Ms. Krisowaty received her BS in Anthropology from Binghamton University and her MHS in Mental Health from the Johns Hopkins Bloomberg School of Public Health.

 My Current Work

 Ms. Krisowaty is the lead staff for AMCHP’s Innovation Hub which provides the MCH field with relevant tools, resources, and technical assistance to help search for, strengthen, and share effective practices and policies from across the U.S. As a part of this work, she leads the Replication Projects and manages AMCHP’s Global Health Workgroup.
-In addition, Ms. Krisowaty is a technical assistance provider and coach for the University of North Carolina’s National MCH Workforce Development Center where she supports state MCH leaders to address MCH challenges through the use of evidence-based decision making and implementation tools and processes.
+In addition, Ms. Krisowaty is a technical assistance provider and coach for the University of North Carolina’s National MCH Workforce Development Center where she supports state MCH leaders to address MCH challenges through the use of evidence-based decision-making and implementation tools and processes.
 Ms. Krisowaty also serves as a general member of AMCHP’s Mental Health Team.

 Ask Me About

-AMCHP’s Innovation Hub, evidence-based decision making, implementation science, global MCH, mental health, herding cats, and all things food related
+AMCHP’s Innovation Hub, evidence-based decision-making, implementation science, global MCH, mental health, herding cats, and all things food related